sawolford/onsub/README.md

 	if os.name == "nt": svn.update(svnwindows)
 	else: svn.update(svnlinux)
 	svn["py:enable"] = True
-#### - Section `every`
+#### - Section `all`
-The example `every ` section provides some sample Linux commands and a sample Python operation function.
+The example `all ` section provides some sample Linux commands and a sample Python operation function.
-##### `every ` summary
+##### `all ` summary
-	everymakecommand  -- Python helper function that makes a folder everypriority     -- Python helper function that returns True everydefault      -- Pseudo-section for all OSs
+	allmakecommand  -- Python helper function that makes a folder allpriority     -- Python helper function that returns True alldefault      -- Pseudo-section for all OSs
-	everylinux        -- Pseudo-section for all Linux
+	alllinux        -- Pseudo-section for all Linux
-	everywindows      -- Pseudo-section for all Windows
+	allwindows      -- Pseudo-section for all Windows
-	every             -- Configuration section for all folders
+	all             -- Configuration section for all folders
-##### `every ` Linux
+##### `all ` Linux
 Composite:

-	every = {
+	all = {
 		py:fileCheck = <function fileCheck at 0x10507c710>
 		cwd = <cwd>
 		sep = ;
 		echo = /bin/echo
 		lswcl = ls | wc -l
-		py:priority = <function everypriority at 0x10507cc20>
+		py:priority = <function allpriority at 0x10507cc20>
-		py:makefunction = <function everymakefunction at 0x10507cb90>
+		py:makefunction = <function allmakefunction at 0x10507cb90>
 	}
 Explanation: